osg-htc/docs/docs/compute-element/covid-19.md

-If your resource _only_ wants to support COVID-19 research, then you need to [enable the OSG VO](/security/lcmaps-voms-authentication/#configuring-the-lcmaps-voms-plugin) but only provide the "OSG COVID-19 Jobs" job route above.
+If your resource _only_ wants to support COVID-19 research, then you need to [enable the OSG VO](/security/lcmaps-voms-authentication/#configuring-the-lcmaps-voms-plugin) but only provide the `OSG_COVID-19_Jobs` job route above.
 As long as the `Requirements` expression for your job route includes `(TARGET.IsCOVID19 =?= true)`, then non-COVID pilots will not be routed to the batch system.